tc39/notes/meetings/2019-06/june-5.md

 MBS: Any reviewers for stage 3?

-LBR: Really excited with this one, I think I'm already in.
+LEO: Really excited with this one, I think I'm already in.

 FYT: Good enough to have just 2, do we need from other companies?

 MBS: 2 editors and reviewers sign off.
 Seems like need one more reviewer than what you have today.

-LBR: We can someone from another company to sign up for this.
+LEO: We can someone from another company to sign up for this.

 DE: Can try to get more reviewers async.
 We do lots of reviews for ECMA-402.
 Ask this committee if I'm reviewing and you're reviewing for ECMA-402.
 We've had a tradition of multiple reviewers, not sure if it's required, We can try to have more reviewers offline.

-LBR: We can get it async.
+LEO: We can get it async.

 #### Conclusion/Resolution